Our Town (The X-Files): Production

 "Our Town" was written by future executive producer Frank Spotnitz and directed by Rob Bowman.
 The episode was Spotnitz's first stand-alone episode for the show, and because of that he decided to write about "the most despicable and vile things he could imagine", which in this case was cannibalism occurring at a chicken processing plant.
 Spotnitz was also inspired by the thriller Bad Day at Black Rock (1955) (about a town that holds a terrible secret) and an article he read while a student at University of California, Los Angeles about salamander cannibalism and how such behavior makes the animals sick.
 When the episode was being scripted, these ideas were later supplemented with medical research about kuru, a very rare, incurable neurodegenerative disorder that was formerly common among the Fore people of Papua New Guinea.

 While researching the Ancestral Puebloans for the second-season finale, Spotnitz learned that archaeologists had discovered boiled human bones in Chaco Canyon, New Mexico—an element featured in the final version of the episode.
 Spotnitz also used "Chaco" as the name of the chicken plant in this episode.
 Spotnitz had trouble finding books about cannibalism, but he did glean enough information to name the characters in the episode after real, notable cannibals.
 Gary Grubbs, the actor who played the sheriff, was later cast as the fire captain in the 1998 X-Files film.
 Howard Gordon came up with the idea to start the episode with a love affair between George Kearns and Paula Gray.

-Of the end result, Spotnitz said "I was very pleased with the way it was executed, and I think it was a good mystery."
+Of the result, Spotnitz said "I was very pleased with the way it was executed, and I think it was a good mystery."
 He later wrote that he "liked [it] more as time has gone on."
 Director Rob Bowman admitted to being exhausted both physically and mentally by the time this episode—the second to last of the season—was produced.
 This lack of interest later resulted in the episode taking "extra time to finish".
 Bowman later recalled that the most difficult scene to film was the episode's climax, if only because of the ceremonial mask featured.
 He explained, "The mask scared the hell out of me only because I thought, 'Boy, if I don't shoot this right, it's going to be silly."